Sylkana/test-chip/docs/info.md

 ## How it works

-trying stuff out
+Click the switches to see different parts light up.

 ## How to test

-click the switches
+Click the switches to see different parts light up.

 ## External hardware